anuket-project/anuket-specifications/doc/gov/chapters/chapter09.rst

    * LaaS (e.g. UNH)

 #.
-Engaged vendors successfully configure their VI and run the RC1 or RC2 test suite and are able to provide expert feedback
+Engaged vendors successfully configure their Cloud Infrastructure and run the RC1 or RC2 test suite and are able to provide expert feedback

 #.
 Engaged vendors are able to validate that they can instantiate and run rudimentary validation of VNF functionality on